Coast redwood, redwood, California redwood (Little 1980), coastal sequoia, palo colorado.

 On a more terrestrial plane, redwood ecology is nicely summarized by Barbour et al. (2001).
 The subject is really too complex to summarize here, but some important ideas can be discerned from this list of "fun facts":

-The coast redwood is probably the tallest tree on earth, although one occasionally hears of extraordinarily tall eucalypts in Western Australia, and during historical times there have been Douglas-firs (Pseudotsuga menziesii) recorded as being taller than any coast redwoods now living.
-However, redwoods growing on benign lowland coastal sites with negligible water stress and very low fire risk were among the earliest victims of the axe and saw, so it is a good chance that the tallest trees on Earth were thereby felled during the historical period.
+The coast redwood is the tallest tree on earth.
+Older sources speak of extraordinarily tall eucalypts in Western Australia, but thorough searching has documented the heights of those trees in some detail and they are clearly not competitive with coast redwood for height.
+During historical times there have been Douglas-firs (Pseudotsuga menziesii) recorded as being taller than any coast redwoods now living.
+However, redwoods growing on benign lowland coastal sites with negligible water stress and very low fire risk were among the earliest victims of the axe and saw, so it reasonable to think that the tallest trees on Earth were thereby felled during the historical period.
+We do know that some historically felled redwoods contained larger wood volumes than any tree now living.

 The largest volume single-stem tree was discovered in Redwood National Park in 2014 by Mario Vaden and Chris Atkins.
 Based on multiple measurements by highly credible observers including Chris Atkins, Michael Taylor, and Ron Hildebrandt, the tree, which is named Grogan's Fault, has an estimated stem volume of 1,084.5 m3 (38,299 ft3).
 This is all the more impressive because it is clearly a single-stem tree (Vaden 2015, Mario Vaden email 2015.05.20).
 A larger volume is found in the Lost Monarch, 1205 m3 and 98 m tall (Sillett [no date]).
 This is a multiple-stem tree from a single genetic individual (a clone) in which the wood of the separate stems is completely fused to a substantial height.